 Telemedicine and telehealth services were growing before the COVID-19 pandemic, and demand has soared during the pandemic as patients and providers alike recognized the efficiencies and convenience of delivering care remotely.
 However, along with the surge in demand for virtual care comes a higher risk of a malpractice claim for health care professionals.
 In this Blog, we discussed reducing such risks leading to a malpractice claim.
 Two prime risks include risk of misdiagnosis and privacy risk, discussed in detail as follows:

-Reducing Risks Leading to Malpractice Claim During Telehealth
+Reducing Risks Leading to Malpractice Claims During Telehealth

 - Risk of misdiagnosis: One of the biggest risks in the act of practicing medicine virtually involves the challenges of virtual examinations: reviewing diagnostics, communicating with the patient, and loss of contextual clues, among other factors.
 Two-thirds of telemedicine-related claims received between 2014 to 2018 were related to diagnosis, according to CRICO, the risk management arm of the Harvard Medical Institutions.
 Physicians conducting a telemedicine appointment must rely on a patient’s description and interpretation of their symptoms to try to make a diagnosis without the benefit of testing and physical examination, as at an in-person clinical visit.
 That could more easily lead to misdiagnosis, missed symptoms or physical clues, prescription of the wrong medication, and the potential consequence of prescribing medication across state lines without conducting an in-person examination.